IntelLabs/nlp-architect/doc/source/chunker.rst

 The CONLL2000_ dataset has a ``train_set`` and ``test_set`` sets consisting of 8926 and 2009 sentences annotated with Part-of-speech and chunking information.
 We implemented a dataset loader, :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`, for loading and parsing :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>` data into numpy arrays ready to be used sequential tagging models.
 For full set of options please see :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`.

-NLP Architect has a dataloader to easily load CONLL2000 which can be found in :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`.
+NLP Architect has a data loader to easily load CONLL2000 which can be found in :py:class:`CONLL2000 <nlp_architect.data.sequential_tagging.CONLL2000>`.
 The loader supports the following feature generation when loading the dataset:

 1. Sentence words in sparse int representation
 2. Part-of-speech tags of words